 Laravel Livewire Key aspects for Integration or Unit testing

-The Livewire class and its structure is the same as a class with a test extension so that it is understood that it is a test that extends TestCase:
+In Livewire we can also create tests just like we do with Unit and Integration Tests in base Laravel; its structure is the same: a class with a test extension so that it's understood that it's a test that extends TestCase:

 tests/Feature/Blog/IndexTest.php